KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

+.. _step-by-step-tutorial:

 ===========================
-📓 Step by step tutorial 📓
+📓 Step by Step Tutorial 📓
 ===========================

 Here is the step by step tutorial of the entire pipeline.
 This is helpful in case you have your own files or just want to run a specific step.